 What is a Magistrate?

 A Magistrate is a judicial officer.
 They are also known as justices of the peace.
-Magistrates can be appointed at the youthful age of 18.
+Magistrates can be appointed at the young age of 18.
 They can work right up until they are 70.
 Unlike Judges, Magistrates do not require legal training or qualifications.
 They do have to undertake mandatory training.
-Whilst in court, they are always supported by a trained legal advisor.
+While in court, they are always supported by a trained legal advisor.
 The legal advisors guide the Magistrate on points of law and procedure.
 These are the Clerks to the Justices.
 Most Magistrates are volunteers.
 The Party Wall Kingston Surveyors Team can help you with all aspects of the Party Wall etc. Act 1996.

 There are no statutory requirements as to the qualifications of a magistrate.
 There are though six core requirements to become a Magistrate.
 These requirements were laid down by the Lord Chancellor in 1998.
 Some of the things he stated included that they had to be of good character.
 Magistrates are expected to have integrity.
-They must possess understanding and be able to communicate well.
+They must possess an understanding and be able to communicate well.
 They must be able to understand documents.
-The Lord Chancellor also stated that they must be able to make sound judgements.
+The Lord Chancellor also stated that they must be able to make sound judgments.
 They must also be able to work with others.

 So, you see, being a Magistrate isn’t as straightforward as first thought.
 Let’s take a look below at the other misconception that occurs.
 Judges and Magistrates, what are their differences?

-Difference between a Magistrate and Judge
+Difference Between a Magistrate and Judge

-A Magistrate takes decisions in legal cases.
-This is like a Judge.
-He doesn’t have so much power though.
+A Magistrate takes decisions in legal cases; this is like a Judge.
+He doesn’t have so much power, though.
 Magistrates handle small cases.
 The law enforcement powers exercised by a Magistrate are limited compared to that of a Judge.

 Section 58 (1)A states: